osism/documentation/source/overview/service-architecture.rst

 .. note::

    It is possible to integrate other hypervisors.
-Support for other hypervisors on request (info@betacloud-solutions.de).
+Support for other hypervisors on request (info@osism.tech).

    A list of supported hypervisors can be found at https://docs.openstack.org/nova/queens/admin/configuration/hypervisors.html.